A few things that can be good to know, sorted by category.

 Click here for some more guidance and links.
 Also to cooking classes.

-Automatic cleaning is set up via timed circulation in the pool filter, however it does take some manual maintenance (ex.
-Removing bugs).
+Automatic cleaning is set up via timed circulation in the pool filter, however it does take some manual maintenance (ex. removing bugs and leftovers from grassy feet).
 See: Pool Maintenance.

 If an issue, see: Problem Solving.